Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable

 \subsection{Evaluation of NVS and 3D Consistency of Generated Scenes}

-To ensure a fair comparison for 3D consistency, we generate a common set of high quality panorama images from the textual descriptions serving as input for all methods.
+To ensure a fair comparison for 3D consistency, we generate a common set of high-quality panorama images from the textual descriptions serving as input for all methods.
 This ensures that all scenes have the same level of complexity, and we can reliably compare the scene reconstruction accuracy across different methods.
 For the evaluation, we aim to generate comparable camera paths for each method.
-To achieve this, we move the camera in a circular trajectory within the layout boundaries, with the camera oriented toward the center of the scene, generating videos consisting of $480$ frames per scene.

-\paragraph{Evaluation Metrics.} We provide the MEt3R score~\cite{asim24met3r}, a metric for multi-view consistency for a sequence of consecutive frames, and additionally use the Inception Score to assess the visual quality of rendered novel views.
-Furthermore, we conduct a user-study and ask the participants to assess the Perceptual Quality (PQ), 3D Consistency (3DC) and Overall Scene Quality (SQ) of the scene reconstruction results on a scale from 1-5, where higher means better.

-\paragraph{Baselines.} We compare against available state-of-the-art methods that turn a 360\degree panorama into a 3D scene representation.
-DreamScene360~\cite{zhou2024dreamscene360} initializes a set of 3D gaussian from the panoramic image, then optimizes them by enforcing geometric and semantic correspondence between training and novel views.
+To achieve this, we move the camera in a circular trajectory within the layout boundaries, with the camera oriented toward the center of the scene, generating videos consisting of $480$ frames per scene. \paragraph{Evaluation Metrics.} We provide the MEt3R score~\cite{asim24met3r}, a metric for multi-view consistency for a sequence of consecutive frames, and additionally use the Inception Score to assess the visual quality of rendered novel views.
+Furthermore, we conduct a user study and ask the participants to assess the Perceptual Quality (PQ), 3D Consistency (3DC) and Overall Scene Quality (SQ) of the scene reconstruction results on a scale from 1-5, where higher means better. \paragraph{Baselines.} We compare against available state-of-the-art methods that turn a 360\degree panorama into a 3D scene representation.
+DreamScene360~\cite{zhou2024dreamscene360} initializes a set of 3D Gaussian splats from the panoramic image, then optimizes them by enforcing geometric and semantic correspondence between training and novel views.
 Novel views are obtained by perturbing the training views.
 LayerPano3D~\cite{yang2024layerpano3d} synthesizes novel content by erasing objects and inpainting the panoramic images, then estimating and fusing depth maps for each layered 3DGS representation.
 WorldExplorer~\cite{schneider_hoellein_2025_worldexplorer} autoregressively samples camera trajectories for novel view synthesis conditioned on the starting perspective views and closest frames in scene memory, which is built incrementally.